🌉

 Prerequisite: Check LP address

-Currently, we have only released support for contract LPs on a limited number of chains on which we have deployed WithdrawInbox contracts to facilitate withdrawing liquidity:
+Currently, we have only released support for contract LPs on a limited number of chains on which we have deployed contracts to facilitate withdrawing liquidity:

 In cBridge, all LPs are identified by their address regardless of the chain they use.
 Technically, it is possible for two different entities to occupy the same address but on different chains.
 For security purposes, a contract LP is only allowed to submit withdraw requests to the WithdrawInbox on the first chain on which they added liquidity.
 Note that this only restricts on which chain you can submit the withdraw request and it does not affect where the withdrawn liquidity comes from.
 For example, if you first added liquidity on Ethereum, then you need to submit the withdraw request to the WithdrawInbox on Ethereum.
 Within the request, you are still free to withdraw liquidity from BSC to Optimism.